SoftUni-Internal/interactive-content/EN/06-Nested-Loops/07-Homework.md

 | | \#\# |

 ### Comments
-- The number 2049 has four digits so we will print four rows.
+- The number 2049 has four digits so we will print out four lines.
-- The first line corresponds to the digit 9
+- The first line will use the digit: `9`

 We add 33 to 9 and get 42.

-- This is the decimal ASCII code of the symbol it should be print on the first row
+- This is the decimal ASCII code of the symbol that should fill the first output line
-- From the ASCII table we know that the corresponding symbol of 42 is '\*'
+- The corresponding ASCII code for 42 is `'\*'`
-- Because the first line corresponds to the digit 9 we print '\*' 9 times
+- We have to print it out 9 times: '\*' 9 times
-- For the second line the digit is 4.
+- The second digit is 4.
 4\+33=37.
-Using the ASCII table we find that the symbol to print is '%'
+The ASCII code for: `%`
-- We print '%' 4 times
+- We print `%` 4 times
 - The third line matches a digit 0

-On this line, we print ZERO once.
+On this line, we print out the word `ZERO` once.

-- The last digit of the number is 2.
+- The last digit is 2.
 2\+33=35
-- From the ASCII table we find the symbol to print - '\#' and we print it twice
+    - That is - `\#` and we print it twice

 ### Hints
-- Read the number as a String, save its length in a variable using the **length() method**.
+- Read the number as a String and save its length in a variable using the **length() method**.

-Find more **information** about it on the Internet
+You can more **information** about the elements of this problem on the Internet
-- To take the last digit of the number, divide it by 10 (**num % 10**) and save it in a variable
+- To get the last digit of the number, divide it by 10 (**num % 10**) and save it in a variable

-Then **remove the last digit of the number**, dividing it by 10 (**num / 10**) so that the next digit to take is again the last one.
+- To **remove the last digit of the number**, divide it by 10 (**num / 10**).

 [/task-description]
 [tests]